Skip to content

 [ReadingThread/INFO]: Trying to reconnect/resume in 1 seconds!

-To disable those messages, you can set the disable_reconnect_logs config option to true
+To disable those messages, you can set the "disable_reconnect_logs" in the config to true.